 In this session we will discuss critically the movement of people across national borders (land or maritime).
-The issue (legal or otherwise) will be approached using comparative analysis of Indonesia and South(ern) Africa.

 The history of border formation will be investigated, with a specific focus on the impact of colonialism on the shape of national borders in previously colonised territories, with the aim of critically analysing the project of nationhood and how that impacts those included and excluded from the nation.